OSRSB/OsrsBot/README.md

 #### Dependencies
 So as any Java project might this one utilizes a few dependencies and as listed they are:
 1. [RuneLite](https://github.com/runelite/runelite)
-   - Bot is built to operate on top of RuneLite
+   - API is built to operate on top of RuneLite
 2. [javassist](https://github.com/jboss-javassist/javassist)
    - Used loosely in anti-cheat precautions involving the use of instrumentation